 3. Don't forget about Servicemembers' Group Life Insurance, or SGLI.

-The military lifestyle is full of danger, and unfortunately some loved ones, friends and colleagues don't come home.
-It's essential that you and your family discuss life insurance that will help protect you and your finances.
+Military life can be full of danger, and unfortunately some loved ones, friends and colleagues don't come home.
+It's essential that you and your family discuss life insurance that will help protect your family's financial future.

-If you joined the National Guard or Reserve following active duty, the good news is SGLI is still available to you.
-SGLI is a great way to supplement any private life insurance you own as well as any employer-offered group life insurance.
-Consider these ten questions to ask when buying life insurance.
+If you joined the National Guard or Reserve following active duty, you’re in luck: SGLI is still available to you.
+SGLI is a great way to supplement your private life insurance, as well as any employer-offered group life insurance.
+To make sure you’re getting the best policy for your needs, ask yourself these 10 questions when buying life insurance.

 4. Use drill pay to improve your finances.